Auto Italia, London, 20 May 2026, 18:00 — 20:30

 Izdihar Afyouni, 1949, 250 x 180 cm, oil and blood on canvas, 2024.
 Courtesy the artist.

-Join us on Wednesday 20th May, 6:30–8:30pm for how to cannibalise the dead, a discursive participatory performance and workshop with Palestinian artist Izdihar Afyouni.
+Join us on Wednesday 20th May, from 6pm for how to cannibalise the dead, a free participatory performance with Palestinian artist Izdihar Afyouni.

-Please arrive from 6pm for a prompt 6:30pm start.
+Please arrive from 6pm for a 6:30pm start.

 This free event will take place at Auto Italia and is open to artists, curators, and cultural workers working across socially and politically engaged practices.
 To book, follow the link here or email info@artworkassociation.org